The Seasons Change — So Should Your Horse's Minerals!

 A Saskatchewan study found that feeding garlic effectively reduces the number of flies landing on, biting, and irritating livestock.
 The study showed cows fed with a trace mineral salt fortified with garlic had 52% fewer flies than control groups that received trace mineral salt without garlic.

-Crushed with Garlic is a nature-made, mined trace mineral salt horses love!
-We also add bioidentical garlic oil—the most bioactive and potent form of garlic for horses.
-Crushed with Garlic is a "sweat-through" repellent that offers your horse protection from the inside out.
+Daily Red garlic products are "sweat-through" repellents that offer your horse protection from the inside out.
 As a horse consumes the mineral salt, the garlic oil is absorbed into the bloodstream and sweat out through pores to repel flies on horses, ticks, and other pesky insects.

-Crushed with Garlic is a smart, safe, and effective choice as a spring and summer fly control mineral salt.
+Choosing a Daily Red garlic supplement is a smart, safe, and effective choice as a spring and summer fly control mineral salt.
 It does double duty to keep your horse hydrated, healthy, and safer from disease-carrying pests.
 Let’s cover when to start and stop feeding garlic seasonally.

 When is fly season in the U.S.?